patilankita79/ModernJavaScript/README.md

   ### Callback functions

-  - Callback is a function that is passed in as a parameter to another function and run inside function body
+  - Callback is a function that is passed in as a parameter to another function and run(or **called**) inside function body
   - We can have synchronous and asynchronous callbacks